jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 where $\psi$ is the digamma function.

-**Key Insights:**
-- The logarithmic terms arise from the fact that the Frobenius ansatz fails when roots differ by an integer.
-- These solutions are essential for constructing complete bases in boundary-value problems.
-- The logarithmic behavior near the origin reflects the irregular nature of the second solution's branch structure.
+The appearance of logarithmic terms in these solutions stems from the failure of the Frobenius ansatz when the indicial roots differ by an integer.
+These logarithmic solutions are essential for constructing complete bases in boundary-value problems, as they provide the second linearly independent solution that the standard power series method cannot produce.
+The logarithmic behavior near the origin reflects the irregular nature of the second solution's branch structure, revealing that while the first solution $J_m(x)$ is entire, the second solution $Y_m(x)$ possesses a branch point at the origin that cannot be captured by ordinary power series methods.

 </details>